 Frequently Asked Questions

-It drastically reduces harm from a stolen password.
-An attacker who only has the password still needs the second factor.
-MFA does not remove the need for rate limits and monitoring, because abuse and credential stuffing can still burn resources and signal compromise attempts.
+Multi-factor authentication drastically reduces harm from a stolen password because the attacker still needs the second factor.
+MFA does not replace rate limits and monitoring: credential stuffing and brute force can still burn server resources and signal compromise attempts.
+Combine MFA with login throttles, breached-password checks, and alerts on distributed failures.

 Both can be high-volume and automated.
 Login endpoints produce different logs than ad clicks, but the same networks and VPN or proxy patterns sometimes appear in both abuse types.
-Shared signals (IP reputation, velocity, device behavior) help separate legitimate users from automation.
+Shared signals such as IP reputation, velocity, and device behavior help separate legitimate users from automation whether the target is a password form or an ad.